s-mehrdad/WebApps/README.md

 Different based on used technology.

 # Build and Test
-Open web apps using right tools, servers or compiler engines.
+Ready web apps using tools, servers or web compiler engines.
 For more information refer to respective directory of each individual app.

 # Contribute